313. Moe Baby Blues

 (originally aired May 18, 2003)

-The kids are in youth groups, which perform community service and promote wellness and responsibility amongst children.
+These youth groups perform community service and promote wellness and responsibility amongst children.
 A kid like Bart is going to have no interest in something like this.
-Homer starts off as a predictably incompetent leader, but Marge soon takes the helm and shows the kids the wonders of the Indian peoples, winning them over immediately by showing them a smoke signal.
+Homer starts off as a predictably incompetent leader, but Marge soon takes the helm and shows the kids the wonders of the native peoples, winning them over immediately by showing them a smoke signal.
 From that point we hand-wave any contention the kids might have and they’re all super-psyched about spending their sunny weekends picking up litter.
 Bart’s fellow members are Nelson, Ralph and Database, and Milhouse’s are Jimbo, Martin and Cosine, one of the Superfriends.
 Nelson gets a few lines, and Ralph is literally used as a prop, but none of them feel like anything but utilities for this pathetic story.
 The older bully Jimbo in a community-minded organization with two big nerds?
 Doesn’t matter, just throw whoever in there.
-We’re at the point where the same faces get recycled over and over regardless of it makes sense; why waste time making new designs when you can regurgitate the old ones?
+We’re at the point where the same faces get recycled over and over regardless of it makes sense.
+Why waste time making new designs when you can regurgitate the old ones?

-So the two groups have a tiff over who gets to clean up some Godforsaken field, which immediately creates their rivalry, instigated by Marge, of all people.
-At that point, it’s just a tired exercise of the two teams one-upping each other, until eventually they make amends in a grand fashion.
-Let’s just skip to the end: the Pre-Teen Braves impersonate the Calvary Kids, singing a botched National Anthem at Springfield Stadium, incising the crowd.
+The two groups have a tiff over who gets to clean up some Godforsaken field, which immediately ignites a rivalry, instigated by Marge of all people.
+From that point, it’s just a tired exercise of the two teams one-upping each other, until eventually they make amends in a grand fashion.
+Let’s just skip to the end: the Pre-Teen Braves impersonate the Calvary Kids, singing a botched National Anthem at Springfield Stadium, enraging the crowd.
 The real Calvary Kids show up and a fight breaks out.
 Then for no apparent reason everyone in the crowd starts fighting each other.
-I know the town loves a good mob, but goddamn, there’s no impetus for this.
-Marge laments she just wanted to teach the kids good citizenship, despite the fact she went along with their petty rivalry, and starts crying.
-A cameraman turns and shoots her, for no reason, which ends up on the Jumbotron.
+I know the town loves a good mob, but goddamn, there’s no motivation for this.
+Marge laments she just wanted to teach the kids good citizenship, despite the fact she went along with their petty rivalry to begin with, and starts crying.
+A cameraman turns and shoots her, for no reason, displaying it onto the Jumbotron.
 Then Homer says the worst line of dialogue ever (“Oh my God, that’s my wife!
 And she’s crying!”)
 The crowd sings the Canadian national anthem and takes another crack at America, and the episode ends.
 I can’t even feel mad about this one, it’s just so pathetic and inept in all aspects.
 Like… whatever.

 Tidbits and Quotes

-– I want to get to the point where I stop complaining about characterization, but they keep throwing shit at me.
-Flanders chastises his son for feeling good for doing charity (“Sin of pride, Roddy!”) then for apologizing (“Sin of regret,”) freaks the fuck out when he finds the house is busted up and goes to the padlocked panic room, then freaks the fuck out of his children as he posits the possibility of a killer using a blowtorch and getting in to slay them through song.
+– Flanders chastises his son for feeling good for doing charity (“Sin of pride, Roddy!”) then for apologizing (“Sin of regret,”) freaks the fuck out when he finds the house is busted up and goes to the padlocked panic room, then freaks the fuck out of his children as he posits the possibility of a killer using a blowtorch and getting in to slay them through song.
 It’s just as disconcerting as it sounds.
-Secondly, we get this brilliant piece of dialogue, when Homer tells Ned he never knew he was a Beatles fan (“Of course I am, they were bigger than Jesus!”)
-Now, current caricatured Ned, the psycho-Christian, you’d think he would have completely vilified the Beatles for such a statement.
+Then we get this brilliant piece of dialogue, when Homer tells Ned he never knew he was a Beatles fan (“Of course I am, they were bigger than Jesus!”)
+Now, this current exaggerated version of Ned, the psycho-Christian, you’d think he would have completely vilified the Beatles for such a statement.
 But I guess a line like that is supposed to be funny because it contrasts with the exaggerated character that Flanders currently has?
 I guess?
 But ultimately it doesn’t matter, since the Beatles stuff is nothing short of random, just killing time with stupid bullshit because there’s no story to be had here.
-All the time the artists must have spent laying out and designing that Beatles room for no point at all.
+All the time the artists must have spent designing that Beatles room for no point at all.

-– This is the first show where we see Nelson’s emotional crippling due to his father having left him, even though we’ve seen him in the past in “Bart Star.”
+– This is the first episode where we see Nelson’s tragic backstory due to his father having left him, even though we’ve seen him in the past in “Bart Star.”
 It’s nice that the show treats the devastating sadness and mania of a young child so callously and as a big goof.
 The second time it happens, Marge comments, “For God’s sakes, I can see why he left.”
 How wildly inappropriate and out-of-character.

 – “What are we gonna do to that field!”
 “Clean it!”
 “And why are we gonna clean it?”
 “Liberal guilt!”
 CHECK OUT OUR BITING COMMENTARY, YOU GUYS!!